Rishabh4-2-2002/samplegit_try/README.md

-#this is for git practice
+This is for git practice for people who are new to open source contribution
-this is idk
-Interesting
-know something